Prajakta15Patil/COVID-analysis/README.md

 # COVID-analysis
-NLP based summarization and clustering of COVID-related research
+NLP based summarization and clustering of COVID-related research.